Anastasa27/quick_study_app/readme.md

 ###A Flash Card Application

 QuickStudy is a web application that provides students with a tool for quizzing their knowledge of a subject of their choice, using flash cards that they create.
 The current iteration of QuickStudy allows the user to create and view flash cards on their individual profile page.
-Users can store, and edit the cards they create and access them by signing in with their unique id.
+Users can store, and edit the cards they create and access them by signing in with their unique id and password.
 To play the flash cards, a user can simply mouse click on the card to flip it to the other side.

 ![Imgur](http://i.imgur.com/PHynXnGl.png)